f/delorean/docs/views.md

 ### `watchStores`

-In larger applicaitons, it may become inefficient to watch all stores for changes.
+In larger applications, it may become inefficient to watch all stores for changes.
 The `watchStores` property is an array, defined on your component, containing the names of stores you want the component to watch for changes.
 This property is optional, and when omitted, all stores associated with the passed `dispatcher` will be watched.
 Store name strings should match the keys of the stores returned in the `dispatchers`'s `getStores` method.